dev-warner/levenshulme-chess-club/src/jack.md

 Like with everything after someone dies too young, you only see what they never did, who they never met and everything they never got to experience.
 There are thousands of things that Jack never got to do and perhaps the least important out of any of those things is that he never got good at Chess.

 It’s a small thing but it still hurts.
-I always enjoyed beating him, don't get me wrong, not least because of how intellectually inferior Jack made me feel by just existing in the same space as me.
+I always enjoyed beating him don't get me wrong, not least because of how intellectually inferior Jack made me feel by just existing every usually.
 Alas, Jack was always straight trash

 He would have beaten me eventually I have no doubt, he just hadn't put the time in like I had.
 While I was playing Chess, Jack was off becoming a machine learning specialist, leading a socially fulfilling life and being loved by everyone I know.
 But when COVID and the Queens Gambit came along, I was laughing.